 Faith wrapped him up with a hug.
 "I can't believe we're never going to see you two again."
-He and Idabee had visited the family for a session day the previous week, and he and Idabee had outlined their plan.
+He and Idabee had visited the family for a session day the previous week and outlined their plan.
 Faith had been the first to believe the outlandish story.